Biden tries to reassure allies of continued US support for Ukraine after Congress drops aid request

-WASHINGTON (AP) — President Joe Biden spoke Tuesday with U.S. allies and partners to coordinate future support for Ukraine after Congress passed — and he signed — legislation that kept the U.S. government funded but dropped his request for billions of dollars to help Ukraine in its fight against Russia.
+Biden went as far as to imply that e had a deal with McCarthy to move Ukraine aid once the government was funded, although the speaker has denied that is the case and the White House has refused to elaborate on the president's remarks.
+Meanwhile, McCarthy signaled over the weekend that he supports linking new Ukraine funding to security improvements at the U.S. border with Mexico.
+Kirby said Tuesday that the White House supports both issues on their own merits but not tied together.

-The White House announced that Biden had convened the call but provided no details of the discussion.
+McCarthy was ejected from his own job on Tuesday in dramatic fashion on the House floor.
+Even as the White House said it was staying out of his fight to keep the speaker’s gavel, Kirby emphasized that other House GOP leaders support Ukraine aid, not just McCarthy himself.

-Poland's President Andrzej Duda said afterward that Biden had assured the group of continued U.S. support for Ukraine and of his strong conviction that Congress will not walk away.
+In Poland, President Andrzej Duda said after the call that Biden had assured the group of continued U.S. support for Ukraine and of his strong conviction that Congress will not walk away.

 “Everyone took the floor.
 The main subject was Ukraine, the situation in Ukraine," Duda said at a news conference in Kielce, Poland.
 “President Joe Biden began with telling us about the situation in the U.S. and what is the real political situation around Ukraine.
 He assured us that there is backing for the continuing support for Ukraine, first of all for the military support.
 He said that he will get that backing in the Congress.”